dharmakrish6/SimplePOMFramework/README.md

 # SimplePOMFramework
-Simple POM framework with TestNG and Excel Data providers.
+Simple POM framework with TestNG and Excel Data providers